Waleed-Chaudhry/React-Bootcamp/04-Redux.md

 }

-/* Dispatching actions in this container */ const mapDispatchToProps = dispatch => { //Has to name dispatch, passed in by react redux return {
+/* Dispatching actions in this container */ const mapDispatchToProps = dispatch => { //Has to named dispatch, passed in by react redux return {
       /*
        * Each action should have a dispatch